31 Altitude Definitions & Measurement

 Relating Density Altitude & Pressure Altitude

-As previously explained, pressure altitude can be read directly by using an altimeter, which is calibrated according to the ISA using Eq.
-17. However, it is important that the reference value of pressure on the altimeter is set to the standard MSL value.
-This is done by setting the reading in the reference setting of the Kollsman window to 29.92 in Hg (inches of mercury) or 1013.2 millibars (depending on the specific altimeter), which are equivalent to the ISA MSL or values of 2116.4 lb/ft
+As previously explained, pressure altitude can be read directly using an altimeter, calibrated according to the ISA using Eq.
+17. However, the reference value of pressure on the altimeter must be set to the standard MSL value.
+This is done by setting the reading Kollsman window to the MSL ISA value of 29.92 in Hg (inches of mercury) or 1013.2 millibars (depending on the specific altimeter), which are equivalent to the ISA MSL or values of 2116.4 lb/ft or 101.325 kPa, respectively, in engineering units.
+The value of can then be directly read off the altimeter, assuming it is properly calibrated and that mechanical and static position errors are corrected.

 Density Altitude Calculation